wonsunahn/CS1632_Summer2022/exercises/1/README.md

 * The names of the people in the group

 Write a short introduction that includes:
+* IDENTIFIER of one base case and why you think it is a base case.
 * IDENTIFIER of one edge case and why you think it is an edge case.
 * IDENTIFIER of one corner case and why you think it is a corner case.